 - Vandalism – We also expect to get a few calls about vandalism charges following the holiday.
 Teens sometimes like to use Halloween as a time to toilet paper a house or vandalize their school, but these seemingly innocent crimes can have severe repercussions.
 The penalties for vandalism can include fines and jail time, so don’t assume you’ll be let off with a slap on the wrist.
 Make smart choices and don’t cave into peer pressure on Halloween.

 - Disorderly Conduct – This is kind of a catch-all charge that police use for general mischief, and it’s common on Halloween night.
 If you’re ding dong ditching the neighborhood at midnight or playing loud music during a Halloween party, you may end up facing some form of disorderly conduct.
 We also see a number of alcohol-related disorderly conduct charges from individuals who start fights or refuse to leave an area.

 - Trespassing – Halloween night might sound like a great night to sneak into that abandoned factory on the outskirts of town or spend the night in a cemetery, but if you get caught, you’ll be facing trespassing charges.
 Similar to DUI, police know that people may be more likely to trespass on Halloween night, so they may conduct extra patrols on areas that may attract trespassers.

-If you or someone you know ends up facing any of these charges or another criminal charge as a result of some Halloween hijinks, make sure they reach out to Appelman & Lloyd to learn how to best proceed with their case.
+If you or someone you know ends up facing any of these charges or another criminal charge as a result of some Halloween hijinks, make sure they reach out to Appelman Law to learn how to best proceed with their case.
 Also, in an effort to do everything we can to help keep you safe this Halloween, please consider reading this past blog we wrote about sex offender compliance on Halloween, and check out this interactive map that allows you to view registered sex offenders in your area.
-Have a safe and fun Halloween, and contact Appelman & Lloyd for all your criminal defense needs.
+Have a safe and fun Halloween, and contact Appelman Law for all your criminal defense needs.